Alight-Rw/-Full-Stack-Challenge/README.md

 ### 📝Submission
 - FIGMA link Here https://xd.adobe.com/view/6cf6f179-0d96-4689-81c2-56e328ed4d09-39a5/
-- Submit via this Google form https://forms.gle/LhXfBemhKDQjvRmG7.
+- Submit via this Google form https://forms.gle/7vcCbedjofbJX6BX8
-- Deadline: 31 December 2021 at noon, submit before then.
+- Deadline: 29 March 2024 at Mid-night, submit before then.

 ### 👷🏽‍♀️Best Practices

 - Document your API eg: [Swagger](https://swagger.io/), Postman
-- Apply validation (phone number must be a Rwandan number, and email should be validated).
+- Apply validation (and email should be validated).
 - The system should throw an exception if any error occurs.
 - Properly log your application.
 - Do not hard code any sensitive data (eg: env variables).
 - Write a good README file with the steps to Install, Test & run your application (steps for docker included)

 ### ✨Bonus
-=
+- Full Stack App (Frontend + Backend): Doing both frontend and backend work is extra good.
+You need to do frontend, but if you also do backend, it's even better.
+- Fit on Small Screens: Making sure the app works on small screens is important.
+Adding extra screens for small screens gets extra points.
+It shows you care about everyone being able     to use the app.
+- Adding Backend: While the main focus is on making the front part, adding a backend for support is great.
+It helps with storing data and other things, and it gets you more points.